NGI General Description and Core Activities

-The Northern Gulf Institute is a cooperative institute led by Mississippi State University, partnering with the University of Southern Mississippi, Louisiana State University, Florida Satae University, and the Dauphin Island Sea Lab (AL), whose combined interrelated expertise is ideally suited to fulfill the NOAA Cooperative Institute program requirements.
+The Northern Gulf Institute is a cooperative institute led by Mississippi State University, partnering with the University of Southern Mississippi, Louisiana State University, Florida State University, the Dauphin Island Sea Lab (AL), and the University of Alabama in Huntsville whose combined interrelated expertise is ideally suited to fulfill the NOAA Cooperative Institute program requirements.

 - Ecosystem Management